Problems with Google podcasting

 To check whether your feed is indexed by Google:

-- If your feed is not indexed:
+- If the tool can generate a link, your feed is indexed.

 Confirm the validity and completeness of your RSS feed:

 - Check validity: Use an RSS validator to confirm that your feed is well-formed, but note that Google can tolerate some RSS errors.
 Validate your feed by URL, rather than simply pasting your code into a validator, to ensure that the feed is reachable.

 - Check completeness: Confirm that your feed includes all Google-required podcast-level tags for podcasts, and at least one episode with the required episode tags.

 - Confirm that Google can access your feed.

 - If you have a homepage, but Google doesn't seem to know about it:

 - Confirm that Google can access your homepage.
 Use the Mobile Friendly test tool on your homepage, and see if it reports any issues with noindex or robots.txt rule.
 These issues can prevent Google from reading your homepage.
 Fixing those issues is beyond the scope of this document, but read the linked documentation to learn how to address these issues.

 - In your homepage, confirm that you have a link to your served RSS feed URL, and that the URL is correct.

 - Confirm that the <link> element in your feed points to the homepage.